The Tuesday Drownings

 “Dave, fuck them.
 Listen.
 No, listen—”Her voice faltered as something nudged her side—a faint, almost imperceptible swell.
 She froze, her body tensing.

 A sharper swell brushed her thigh—a bow wave.
-Her chest tightened, and she inhaled hard, legs tensing beneath her.
-Instinctively, she glanced down, the sunlit surface conceding to an impenetrable darkness beneath her.
+Her chest tightened, and she inhaled hard, legs tensing.
+Instinct pulled her eyes downward; the sunlit surface fell away into an impenetrable darkness beneath her.
 She hesitated, squinting.

 The water surged around her.